olange/hamster-to-harvest/README.md

 ### All at once

-To create a console executable, in the base folder of the project (compatible with your host operating system):
+To create a console executable, in the base folder of the project (works on Windows, Linux and Mac OSX):

 ```bash
 $ lein bin